Keeper-Security/Commander/README.md

         3: U2F (FIDO Security Key)
 Selection (ex.
 2):
 ```

+##### Persistent Login
+Persistent Login allows users to login into keeper w/o password.
+In order to enable it user must also register the device
+with the backend.
+Once device is registered and persistent login is turned on, the next time when user opens keeper he will
+automatically login to the account.

+Steps to enable persistent login:

+1. Register device by running command `this-device register`
+2. Enable persistent login: `this-device persistent-login on

+###### Advanced: Login without password on another device
+It is possible to login on another device (such as server).
+Steps to achieve that

+1. Login to Commander on computer (A) and enable Persistent Login feature by following steps above.
+2. Copy content of the `config.json` file that was generated and pasted it into the same file on another server (B).
+3. Now it will be possible to login to Commander on the server (B) without being prompted for authentication

+Note: _Once logged in on the server (B), persistent login will be lost on your computer (A).
+Also,
+once logged in to Keeper on computer (A), the persistent login feature will be lost on the server (B)_

 ### Interactive Shell
 To run a series of commands and stay logged in, you will enjoy using Commander's interactive shell.